waylaidwanderer/FicSave/README.md

 # How To Setup Your Own FicSave

-FicSave runs on a Linux system, and as such, the function for Calibre ebook conversion works on Linux only (but should be trivial to convert to Windows).

-First, you will need to install [Calibre for linux](http://calibre-ebook.com/download_linux), and then run the following command to allow `ebook-convert` to work on headless servers:

-    sudo apt-get install xvfb

-Secondly, you will need to run `cron.php` using a cronjob or similar service every once in a while, to remove old files from `/tmp/`.
+FicSave should run pretty well out of the box on any webserver with PHP, but you will need to run `cron.php` using a cronjob or similar service every once in a while, to remove old files from `/tmp/`.